awsdocs/aws-cloudhsm-user-guide/doc_source/cloudhsm_mgmt_util-getting-started.md

 ## Prepare to run cloudhsm\_mgmt\_util<a name="cloudhsm_mgmt_util-setup"></a>

 Complete the following steps before you use cloudhsm\_mgmt\_util\.
 You need to do these steps the first time you use cloudhsm\_mgmt\_util and after you add or remove HSMs in your cluster\.

-In these steps, you will update the HSM list in the configuration files that the AWS CloudHSM client and command line tools use\.
+The steps update the HSM list in the configuration files that the AWS CloudHSM client and command line tools use\.
 Keeping these files updated helps AWS CloudHSM to synchronize data and maintain consistency across all HSMs in the cluster\.

 **Topics**
 + [Step 1: Stop the AWS CloudHSM Client](#cloudhsm_mgmt_util-stop-cloudhsm-client)